-Vintage kid's bikes - Interesting children's bicycles and trikes that are in very good condition.
+Vintage kid's bikes - Limited Interest - Interesting children's bicycles and trikes that are in very good condition.

-Old Components - Pre-1960's.
+Old Components - Limited Interest - Pre-1960's.
 If somebody walked in with a Magistroni inch pitch track crank, we would perk up.
 It is just not our expertise, but we would buy it but it would need to be quite inexpensive.

 Fixie/Single Speeds and Single Speed Conversions - We do not buy single speed/fixie bicycles converted from road bikes.
 Also, we do not buy Pure Fix or Micargi grade DeepV bikes.

-Folding bicycles - We rarely buy folding bicycles.
+Lower end and Vintage Folding bicycles - We rarely buy folding bicycles.
 They would have to be perfect and cheap as they are slow to sell.
 Raleigh or Bianchi folding bikes would have to be in exceptional condition.
-The exception is Brompton.
-Jon has a Brompton and loves it.
-He bought it from a lead from this very Epic Want List.
+The exceptions are Brompton and Tern.

 Rattle-can bicycles - We do not buy bicycles that have been painted with a spray can.

-New Schwinn - Categorically, we can't say that we won't buy a new Schwinn.
-They make some good bikes that are sold in reputable bike stores.
-However, most new Schwinns are sold at big box stores and are uneconomical to repair.
+New Schwinn - Most new Schwinns are sold at big box stores and are uneconomical to repair.

-Components - We are not buying bar tape, cables, chains, tires, tubes, or tubulars.
+Components, Consumables - We are not buying bar tape, cables, chains, tires, tubes, toe clips or tubulars.
 We don't buy parts that are beyond their useful life.